Apatemys: Taxonomy

 The family Apatemyidae has no sister taxa and has faced much disagreement regarding its origins and affinities.
 Apatemyids are scarce even in the faunas where they are most often discovered, and constructing valid taxonomy is challenging since the specimens are typically retrieved in small sample sizes.
 Early hypotheses for apatemyid affinities include relations to ungulates and rodents, but the most popular early suggestions were classifying them with Insectivora or assigning them to their own order of Apatotheria.
 It was later proposed that apatemyids belong to the order Cimolesta, which deemed apatemyids more closely related to carnivores than to rodents.
 However, the relationships of the Apatemyidae continue to be speculated, with connections to other groups like primates being proposed.
 More valid taxonomic information is known about the genus Apatemys and the species belonging to the genus.
-Apatemys has 14 sister taxa also belonging to the family Apatemyidae, including Apatemyinae, Carcinella, Eochiromys, Frugivastodon, Heterohyus, Jepsenella, Labidolemur, Russellmyinae, Russellmys, Sinclairella, Stehlinella, Teilhardella, Unuchinia, and Unuchiniinae.
+Apatemys has 14 sister taxa also belonging to the family Apatemyidae, including Apatemyinae, Asiapator, Carcinella, Eochiromys, Frugivastodon, Heterohyus, Jepsenella, Labidolemur, Russellmyinae, Russellmys, Sinclairella, Stehlinella, Teilhardella, Unuchinia, and Unuchiniinae.
 There are 13 species belonging to the genus Apatemys.
 The type species for the genus is Apatemys bellus.
 Apatemys bellus was named by Marsh (1872), and its type specimen (YPM 13512) consists of a mandible.
 The species of the genus Apatemys belong to the suborder Apatotheria, whose sister taxa are Didelphodonta, Cimolestidae, Palaeoryctida, Pantodonta, Pantolesta, Pentacodontidae, Sarcodontidae and Todralestidae.

 Description

-Apatemyids are highly specialized eutherian mammals prevalent throughout Tertiary deposits of North America, Europe, and India.
+Apatemyids are highly specialized eutherian mammals prevalent throughout Tertiary deposits of North America, Europe, India and Mongolia.
 Most apatemyids were similar in size to the extant Dactylopsila trivirgata, otherwise known as the New Guinea striped possum.
 A skeleton of Apatemys chardini that was found in southwestern Wyoming was measured to be 36 cm, with its tail being nearly two thirds of its total length.
 With a body-and-head length of 15 cm, the size of Apatemys chardini is indeed comparable to that of the New Guinea striped possum, which has an average body length of 12 cm.
 The skeleton of apatemyids was rather slim, and their skull was large in comparison.
 Other information on skull morphology has been limited due to the skulls of the few complete skeletons of the Apatemyidae being crushed.
 Significant postcranial adaptations include the elongated second and third digits and elongated and gracile tail.
 Apatemyids are also characterized by various dental features including a large and procumbent first lower incisor, a vertically oriented first upper incisor, an elongated and blade-like second lower premolar, small and narrow upper and lower cheek teeth, and the presence of an additional antero-buccal cusp and a reduced paraconid on the lower molars.